Enterprise migrations average 18-24 months. ERP environments routinely push past 36.[8]

-This is the operational guide for the 12–18 months most AI teams live in but nobody writes about.
-Five patterns, borrowed and adapted from microservices migration.
+This is the operating manual for the 12-18 months your team will actually live in.
+Five patterns lifted from microservices migration and adapted for non-deterministic output.
 Routing rules.
 Fallback triggers.
 Kill criteria.
-And the decommission checklist you will wish you had built on day one.
+The decommission checklist you will wish someone had given you on day one.

-The middle state is harder than either side and lasts longer than anyone budgets for
+The middle state is harder than either side and outlasts every plan written about it.

-Migration content, meanwhile, is written for deterministic systems where correctness is binary.
-A database migration either succeeds or it doesn't.
-A service rewrite either returns the right HTTP codes or it doesn't.
-AI systems break this assumption entirely.
-An AI workflow can return a plausible-sounding answer that is factually wrong, inconsistently formatted, or right on average but catastrophically wrong in edge cases you didn't test for.
-You cannot monitor your way to safety by watching error rates alone.
+Migration content assumes deterministic correctness.
+A database migration succeeds or fails.
+A service rewrite returns the right HTTP code or it does not.
+AI invalidates that assumption.
+An AI workflow can return a plausible answer that is wrong, inconsistently formatted, or correct on average and catastrophic on the edge cases nobody tested.
+Watching error rates will not save you.

-The strangler fig, sidecar, and parallel run patterns were all established in the microservices migration playbook.
-They transfer to AI coexistence, but with a critical modification: the rollback signal is different.
+Strangler fig, sidecar, and parallel run all started in the microservices migration playbook.
+They survive the move to AI with one structural change: the rollback signal is different.
 In microservices, you roll back when error rates spike or latency exceeds SLO.
-In AI, the system can be silently producing poor output with no error rate signal whatsoever.
-Rollback must trigger on eval scores, not on HTTP 500s.
+In AI, the system can ship confidently wrong output with a clean error rate.
+Rollback triggers on eval scores, not on HTTP 500s.

-The table below maps each pattern, where it fits best, its specific failure mode in an AI context, and what signal actually tells you to revert.
+The table maps each pattern to where it fits, the failure mode it carries inside an AI context, and the signal that actually tells you to revert.

 | Pattern | Best for | Failure mode | Rollback signal |